Dr. Aimee PaikAdvisor

 The duration of the erection depends on the individual, but approximately 30-minutes can be expected.62

-Whilst it’s a drug-free option, many men prefer other treatments for ED due to the lack of spontaneity involved with using a penis pump as well as possible side effects.
+Whilst it’s a drug-free option, many men prefer other treatments for ED due to the lack of spontaneity involved with using a penis pump, the difficulty in getting a really hard erection with these devices, as well as possible side effects.

 These might make you squirm a little, but it’s good to know your options.